-So there’s “busy” which means you have a whole bunch of shit to do and you can’t help but constantly feel behind a lot.
+So there’s “busy” which often means you have a whole bunch of stuff to do and you can’t help but constantly feel behind a lot.
 You’re working constantly but you’re not necessarily making any real dent in your to-do list or making any real strides in your business.
 You’re just sort of doing stuff.

-Some days I’m not productive at all.
-I’m not focused, I’m not in the flow, and I don’t push myself to be.
-Some days I do bits of many things or I get random tasks out of the way like re-organizing my desk or going through a bunch of emails that I’ve been putting off.
-Or, and here goes, I do nothing but read my book on the couch all. fucking. day.
-I’m serious.
+Some days you will do bits of many things or you’ll get random tasks out of the way like re-organizing your desk or going through a bunch of emails that you’ve been putting off.

 I think it’s easy for us to get down on ourselves about this; to feel like we need to be making huge strides every single day.